 The shift will turn green, showing that it is a normal shift.
 You'll need to repeat this for each day, making any changes to the hours as required.

-A day's shift does not have to be in one continuous block, as we have shown in the example above.
-Remember though that these shifts reflect the practical shift patterns of engineers, not the ideal schedules.
+Remember that these shifts reflect the practical shift patterns of engineers, not the ideal schedules.
 Although your engineers may typically take an hour for lunch at some point in the afternoon, they likely don't take it at the same time everyday.
 For that reason, we don't recommend factoring a lunch break into your shift patterns.

 Adding overtime shifts